moumitadeyverma/mdeyvermablogs/README.md

 <br>
   • Migration Effort.
 <br>
-  • Rediness Status in percentage.
+  • Readiness Status in percentage.
 <br>
-  • Detailed code level fix.
+  • Detailed code level fix guidance.

 #### Migration from Framework 4.6.1 to 4.8
 •	Change the target framework from “<TargetFrameworkVersion>v4.6.1</ TargetFrameworkVersion >“ to “<TargetFrameworkVersion >v4.8</ TargetFrameworkVersion >“ for every project in the solution that you are targeting.